Summer Hog Hunting - Is it really too hot to hunt??

 How does this help us with summer hog hunting?

-The key to hog hunting during the warmer weather is to find water.
+If you want to see more wild pigs you need to pound the brush and find them.
+The key to summer hog hunting is to find water.
 If you find water, you have a high chance of finding a sounder of hogs.
 The southeastern and midwestern states have a reasonable amount of precipitation for hunters to choose from.
 The hogs will move around from one water hole to another.
 If you have access to creeks, streams, rivers, or even ponds, we highly suggest you set up your feeder with your Red Hunting Light near these water sources and sit out at night to wait on them coming through your property.
 After all, due to the hot summer days, most hogs will not move around much until night time.

 Most of the time wild pigs are on a pattern, a good method to understanding their pattern is to set up a game camera near your feeder and learn their routine.
 Once you understand their routine, you can hunt them at the most optimal times of the day and provide you with better chances for a successful hunt.